Spanish Language & Argentinian Culture

 Optional College Credit Fee

-Originally from Buenos Aires, Lucia is an experienced bilingual education consultant, language instructor, and professor with a vast background in developing and delivering international education programs.
+Originally from Buenos Aires, Carolina is an experienced bilingual education consultant, historian, and professor with a vast background in developing and delivering international education programs, remote and face-to-face courses, collaborative...